darrenzheng24/darrenzheng24.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 featuredImage: null
 readingtime: true
 ---

-> [!Caution]
-> While the content is still valid, this article is in need of major organizational changes due to length.
-TO-DO: Split into sections.

-Lately, I have been reorganizing some of my past work scattered across many paper notebooks, computer folders, and OneNote.
+Lately, I have been reorganizing some of my past work scattered across many paper notebooks, computer folders, writing tablet and OneNote.
 I wanted to create a minimalist, academic site to showcase some of my projects and general mathematical thoughts.
 At the same time, establishing an internet presence beyond a LinkedIn profile seemed to be a good investment for the modern era.
-This blog post details part of my journey into setting up this website (and serves as documentation for me).
+This blog post serves as documentation for myself.
 While this post may lack certain details, it is useful to check out the following sources for more information.
+This page mainly documents the global features.
+For specific extensions to post content, see [Documenting Markdown Frontmatter & Content Extensions](/post/markdown-documentation/).

 - [Hugo Forums](https://discourse.gohugo.io/)
 - [Collection of Hugo Themes](https://themes.gohugo.io/)